 PENROSE

-A section of a Penrose Tiling.
-Such tilings are known as aperiodic, or non-periodic, patterns.
-The special properties are not obvious from this small piece.
+A section of an aperiodic, or non-periodic, tiling.
+The special properties of the tiling are not obvious from this small piece.

 WRECK TANGLED